adiloryspayev/datathon/README.md

 - Service Type Prediction Accuracy: ~85%
 - Response Time Category Prediction Accuracy: ~78%
 - Strong performance in identifying high-priority service areas
+- The model predicts, based on a user-provided address, when and what type of service a property will require.

 ## Technical Architecture